 Advance appropriations occur when funding enacted in one fiscal year cannot be spent until a subsequent fiscal year (see CRS Report RS20441, Advance Appropriations, Forward Funding, and Advance Funding).
 For example, P.L.
 107-116, which enacted FY2002 L-HHS-ED appropriations, provided \$380 million for the Corporation for Public Broadcasting (CPB) for use in FY2004.
 The enactment of advance appropriations can be undertaken to meet several objectives.
 These include the provision of long-term budget information to agencies and other recipients, such as state and local educational systems, to enable better planning of future program activities and personnel levels.
 The more contentious aspect of advance appropriations, however, is that they avoid the 302(a) and 302(b) allocation ceilings for the current year.
 However, such funding must be counted in the year in which it first becomes available, thereby using up ahead of time part of what will be counted against the allocation ceiling in future years.
-For an example of the impact of advance appropriations on program administration, see the discussion below in the section on ED (page 32).
+For an example of the impact of advance appropriations on program administration, see the discussion below in the section on ED (page 34).

 The FY1999 and FY2000 annual L-HHS-ED appropriations bills provided significant increases in advance appropriations for discretionary programs.
 From FY2000 to FY2002, these amounts stabilized at approximately \$19 billion, or about 15% of L-HHS-ED discretionary appropriations.
 For FY2002, the President's budget proposed the elimination of advance appropriations for federal discretionary programs, including those for L-HHS-ED programs.
-The Congress rejected that proposal, and continued such funding instead.
+The Congress rejected that proposal, and continued the funding of advance appropriations.
 For FY2003, the President's request would slightly reduce advance appropriations for L-HHS-ED programs; H.R.
-246 would maintain the FY2002 level; and the Senate bill, as passed, would increase advance appropriations to \$23.0 billion.
-In general, the House-passed version of the FY2003 budget resolution would maintain advance appropriations only for programs currently receiving such appropriations; see §301 of H.Con.Res.
-353. Annual amounts from FY1998 to the present are as follows:
+246 would maintain the FY2002 level; the Senate bill, as passed, would increase the amount to \$23.0 billion; and the final bill increases advance appropriations to \$21.5 billion.
+From FY1998 to the present, the annual amounts of advance appropriations in L-HHS-ED bills have been as follows:

-- FY1998, \$4.0 billion:
+- FY1998, \$4.0 billion;

 - FY1999, \$8.9 billion;

 - FY2000, \$19.0 billion;

 - FY2001, \$18.8 billion;

 - FY2002, \$19.3 billion;

 - FY2003, as requested by the President, \$18.9 billion;

 - FY2003, in H.R.
-246, as introduced in the House, \$19.3 billion; and
+246, as introduced in the House, \$19.3 billion;

 - FY2003, in H.J.Res.
-2, as passed by Senate, \$23.0 billion.
+2, as passed by Senate, \$23.0 billion; and

+- FY2003, as enacted by P.L.
+108-7, \$21.5 billion.